Všechny případové studie

 What organizational techniques or tools do you use to plan and synchronize work activities?

-Every morning we have a scrum, which is a maximum of 10-15 minutes, where we say what will be done that day.
-We will pass information across clients.
-The client owner, who is in charge of communication with the client, determines what the client needs and what may need to be supplied by other team members - for example from the payroll department.
-As a Scrum master , I set priorities for the day.
-It happens that the accountant says, today I will do thing X for client Y, but because something is hurrying somewhere else, we will operatively move our forces where it is necessary. '
+Every morning we have a scrum which is max 10-15 minutes where we say what we are going to do that day.
+We pass information across clients.
+The client owner, who is in charge of communicating with the client and knows the client's needs, determines what needs to be done or what the client needs and what, if anything, needs to be added from other team members - such as payroll.
+I, as Scrum Master, step in where appropriate to determine the priorities for the day.
+What happens is that the accountant says, today I'm going to do X thing for client Y, but because something is burning somewhere else, we operationally move the forces to where they need to be.🙂

 Every day at 9:10, a scrum starts where everyone is ready and their tasks are recorded in Freelo.
 We'll show it on TV in the boardroom, go through it and let's work.

-Example of agile scrum board divided according to individual employees.
+Example of an agile scrum board divided by individual workers.

 What or who destroys your team productivity the most?
 What to be careful about?